About Yue

 Skills

-- Kubeflow, Snowflake, Teradata, DBeaver, Amazon AWS / S3.
+- Kubeflow, Snowflake, Teradata, DBeaver, Amazon Web Services.

 Key words

-- demography, global health, population health, verbal autopsy, mortality, vital statistics, demographic surveillance, survey methodology, applied statistics, Bayesian modeling, data science, computational social science, large language models, machine learning, multimodal learning.
+- demography, global health, population health, verbal autopsy, mortality, vital statistics, demographic surveillance, survey methodology, applied statistics, Bayesian modeling, data science, computational social science, language models, machine learning, multimodal fusion.

 Contact info